-- Continue to cleanse wounds as directed.
+- Continue to cleanse wounds as directed; YOU MAY SHOWER ONLY AFTER ALL DRAINS HAVE BEEN REMOVED.
 Take a warm, not hot shower.
-DO NOT take a bath; You must receive clearance from Dr. Ma before you are able to take a bath.
+Do not take a bath.
 Limit your shower to 10 minutes.
 Do not remove any steri-strips.
-Do not rub your incisions. - Take antibiotic medications and supplements as directed.
+Do not rub your incisions.
+Apply a fragrance free moisturizer to breast and surrounding skin, however not on your incisions. - Take antibiotic medications and supplements as directed.
 You must take the antibiotics until all of your drains have been removed.
 When all drains have been removed, you should discontinue the antibiotic unless you have been given specific instructions to the contrary.
 Take pain medication and muscle relaxants only as needed.
 You may wish to switch from prescriptive pain medication to acetaminophen or ibuprofen. - Maintain daily walking.
 Walking is essential every day to prevent the formation of blood clots.
 In addition, you may begin stretching and range of motion exercises. - Maintain a healthy diet.
 Do not smoke.
 Do not consume alcohol.